 -

-Reddit has filed a legal challenge in the High Court against Australia's new law requiring social media platforms to restrict users under 16.
-The company argues the law infringes on free political communication and is improperly applied, despite plans to comply.
-The case follows similar challenges from other platforms and the government’s enforcement efforts.
+Reddit has filed a legal challenge in the High Court against Australia's new law restricting social media accounts for users under 16.
+The platform argues the law infringes on free political communication and is improperly applied, despite its plans to comply.
+The case follows similar challenges from other platforms and government enforcement efforts.